What Is The DVLA?

-The DVLA are responsible for many things including driving licence applications: issuing photo card driving licences, selling DVLA personalised registrations, recording driver endorsements, medical conditions and disqualifications; providing anonymised data to those who have the right to use the service, issuing vehicle registration certificates to vehicle keepers,taking enforcement action against vehicle tax evaders
+The DVLA is responsible for many things including driving licence applications: issuing photo card driving licences, selling DVLA personalised registrations, recording driver endorsements, medical conditions and disqualifications; providing anonymised data to those who have the right to use the service, issuing vehicle registration certificates to vehicle keepers, taking enforcement action against vehicle tax evaders

 registering and issuing tachograph cards, assisting the police and intelligence authorities